emilyannemoses/blog/_posts/2019-05-31-where-to-begin.md

 * Get hobbies.

     * Once you become enamoured with coding you won't want to leave your computer!
 Some say it is addictive because there is a constant loop of problem-having to problem solving.
-For the love of all that is good, go for a walk.
-Go running, go to a coffee shop and smell the flowers.
+For the love of all that is good, go for a walk!
+Go running!
+Go to a coffee shop.
 Start a garden.
 Get a puppy.
 Interact with friends and family.
 Do something that will take you away from your computer!

 I'm sure you didn't expect the first blog post about learning to code to have zero code in it, but these tenets are extremely important.
 Just as important as the actual code.